HHousen/TransformerSum/README.md

 * The data processing and loading uses normal PyTorch `DataLoader`s and `Dataset`s instead of recreations of these classes as in `BertSum`.
 * A `collate_fn` function converts the data from the dataset to tensors suitable for input to the model, as is stand PyTorch convention.
 * The `collate_fn` function also performs "smart batching."
 It performs padding on the necessary information for each batch, which is more efficient than padding for the entire dataset or each chunk.
 * The `FSIterableDataset` class loads a dataset in chunks and is a subclass of `torch.utils.data.IterableDataset`.
-While `BertSum` also supports chunked loading to lower RAM usage, `TransformerExtSum`'s technique is more robust and directly integrates with PyTorch.
+While `BertSum` also supports chunked loading to lower RAM usage, `TransformerSum`'s technique is more robust and directly integrates with PyTorch.

 **Model and Training**

 * **Compatible with every `huggingface/transformers` transformer encoder model.** `BertSum` can only use Bert, whereas this project supports all encoders by only changing two options when training.
 * Easily extendable with new custom models that are saved in the `huggingface/transformers` format.
 In this way, integration with the `longformer` was easily accomplished.
-* The classifier component of `TransformerExtSum` is larger (it contains two linear layers) than `BertSum` (which contains one linear layer).
+* The classifier component of `TransformerSum` is larger (it contains two linear layers) than `BertSum` (which contains one linear layer).
 The additional layer was found the greatly improve performance.
-* The reduction method for the BCE loss function  is different in `TransformerExtSum` than `BertSum`. `BertSum` takes the sum of the losses for each sentence (ignoring padding) even though it [looks like it uses the mean](https://github.com/nlpyang/BertSum/blob/master/src/models/trainer.py#L325).
+* The reduction method for the BCE loss function  is different in `TransformerSum` than `BertSum`. `BertSum` takes the sum of the losses for each sentence (ignoring padding) even though it [looks like it uses the mean](https://github.com/nlpyang/BertSum/blob/master/src/models/trainer.py#L325).
 Five different reduction methods were tested (see the [loss function experiments](experiments/README.md)).
 There did not appear to a significant difference, but the best was chosen.
 * The batch size parameter of `BertSum` is not the real batch size (which is likely caused by the custom `DataLoader`).
 In this project batch size is the number of documents processed on the GPU at once.
-* Multiple optimizers are supported "out-of-the-box" in `TransformerExtSum` without any need to modify the code.
+* Multiple optimizers are supported "out-of-the-box" in `TransformerSum` without any need to modify the code.
-* The `OneCycle` and `linear_schedule_with_warmup` schedulers are supported in `TransformerExtSum` "out-of-the-box."
+* The `OneCycle` and `linear_schedule_with_warmup` schedulers are supported in `TransformerSum` "out-of-the-box."
 * Logging of all five loss functions (for both the train and validation sets), accuracy, and more is supported.
 Weights & Biases and Tensorboard are supported "out-of-the-box" but `pytorch_lightning` can integrate several other loggers.

 **Where `BertSum` is Better**

-* `BertSum` supports three classifiers, whereas this project only supports one.
+* `BertSum` supports three classifiers: a linear layer, a transformer, and a LSTM network.
+This project supports three different classifiers: a few lienar layers, a transformer, and a linear layer combined with a transformer.
 The classifier is responsible for removing the hidden features from each sentence embedding and converting them to a single number.
-However, the [BertSum paper](https://arxiv.org/pdf/1903.10318.pdf) indicates that the difference between these classifiers is not major. `BertSum`'s three options are a linear layer, a transformer, and a LSTM network.
+However, the [BertSum paper](https://arxiv.org/pdf/1903.10318.pdf) indicates that the difference between these classifiers is not major. `BertSum` has an LSTM classifier, which `TransformerSum` does not replicate.

 ## Meta